 A College community is defined by its values for learning, teaching, and service that reflect academic excellence, holistic student development, and societal impact.
-To guide student success, the Colorado Community College System (CCCS) has created the Code of Student Behavioral Expectations and Responsibilities (Code), which includes standards of behavior that support an engaged learning environment for all students.
+To guide student success, Pueblo Community College (PCC) and the Colorado Community College System (CCCS) have created the Code of Student Behavioral Expectations and Responsibilities (Code), which includes standards of behavior that support an engaged learning environment for all students.
 The Code embraces the institutional values of integrity, excellence, learning, diversity, intellectual freedom, and equal opportunity, and is rooted in conflict resolution practice to support students in resolving their own conflicts.

-Each College's Student Affairs Division is authorized to enact the Code and utilize the Code procedures to support students while holding them accountable to the behavior that supports the College mission and vision.
+Each College's Student Affairs Division (PCC Division of Student Success) is authorized to enact the Code and utilize the Code procedures to support students while holding them accountable to the behavior that supports the College mission and vision.
 The outcomes of the student conduct process are designed to assist students in their development, help them think through their moral and ethical decision-making, and realign their behavior with the College's community expectations.
-In certain incidents, this may involve separation from the College either temporarily or permanently.
+In certain incidents, this may involve separation from Pueblo Community College (PCC) and the Colorado Community College System (CCCS) either temporarily or permanently.